 It’s where our researchers thrive, where we do our best work, where we’re about to change the world.
 And we’re driven to that edge by hope.
 That we can help people with cerebral palsy live pain-free.
 That we can help them live the lives they envision for themselves.
 Hope that we can amplify their voices — allowing them to say what’s on their mind whenever they want to and be understood.
 Hope that we can prevent CP in the first place.
 And hope that one day we’ll find a cure.

-We’re proudly a friends-of organization of Australia’s Cerebral Palsy Alliance.
+We’re proudly team up with Australia’s Cerebral Palsy Alliance.